-Table DF-14 Full Terms and Conditions of Regulatory Capital Instruments (Eligible Instruments)
+Table DF-14: Full Terms and Conditions of Regulatory Capital Instruments (Eligible Instruments)

+Instru- ments Full Terms and Conditions

-[#] Unsecured, Redeemable, Non-convertible, Subordinated Upper Tier-II Bonds in the nature of Debentures
+Nature of Instrument Amount Subscribed Unsecured, Redeemable, Non-convertible, Subordinated Upper Tier-II Bonds in the nature of Debentures Rs.275 million

-Only Call Option.
+Face value of the Bond Rs.1 million

+Upper Tier II- Series 1 Date of Allotment Date of Redemption Put and Call option (if yes, give details) 28.07.2010 30.07.2025 Only Call Option.
 Call option may be exercised by the Bank only if the instrument has run for at least ten years.
-Call Option shall be exercised by the Bank only with the prior approval of DBOD, RBI.
-In effect, the Bank reserves Call Option to redeem the Bonds at par at the end of 10th year from the Deemed Date of Allotment (subject to prior approval from RBI).
+Call Option shall be exercised by the Bank only with the prior approval of RBI (Department of Banking Operations & Development).
+In effect, the Bank reserves Call Option to redeem the Bonds at par at the end of 10th Year from the Deemed Date of Allotment (subject to prior approval from RBI)

+Coupon rate and Frequency 10%, annual

+Listing NSE